pypa/build/docs/source/index.rst

    usage: python-build [-h] ...

-By default python-build will build the package in a isolated environment, but this behavior can be disabled with :option:`--no-isolation`.
+By default python-build will build the package in a isolated environment, but this behavior can be disabled with `--no-isolation`.

 Mission Statement